 Acetone A colorless, volatile, flammable liquid ketone, (CH3)2CO, used as a solvent for ABS.
-Acetone is not included or required with the Mini 3D printer.
+Acetone is not included, required, or recommended for use with the Mini 3D printer.

 CAD Computer Aided Design

 free/libre Free/Libre hardware and software can be thought of as free as in free speech, not just free as in free beer, although most free/libre software is available for no cost.
 Libre hardware designs can be copied, modified and are usually available for download.
 Free/Libre software can be used in a similar fashion.